Techtonica/curriculum/projects/recipe-page/phase-1-html-prompt.md

 #### Step 1 - Create a new HTML project in CodePen

-Create a new [CodePen](https://codepen.io/pen/) on your account.
+Create a new file [CodePen](https://codepen.io/pen/) on your account.
 Name it "Recipe Page".
 Click save.\
-Note: If you are part of a Techtonica cohort plese follow the link to the project in the roadmap.
+Note: If you are part of a Techtonica cohort plese follow the link to the project in the [roadmap](https://docs.google.com/document/d/1IIl-_ng1cQntxgog92AE4ltOwRLWWamBAwVccE1DOYw/edit?usp=sharing).

 #### Step 2 - Code the basic HTML structure